ozdemirht/generative-ai/RAG0/Readme.md

 b) it should not waste token budget and be aware of context_window size.

-The bigger context increases tokens/query and latency because LLM needs to process more (because time complexity is not linear with respect to the number of tokens).
+The bigger context increases tokens/query and latency because LLM needs to process more (because attention mechanism's time complexity is not linear with respect to the number of tokens).
+Recent research on linear and sub-quadratic methods could make the input length less of a concern while increasing inferencing/second and decreasing the capacity demand.

 ![RAG Inferencing Flow](./img/RAG-inferencing.png)